 Augmented Reality in Creo Parametric

-I recently participated in PTC Forum in Stuttgart and the focus was around Augmented Reality (AR) and Internet-of-Things (IoT).
+I recently participated in PTC Forum in Stuttgart and the focus was around Internet-of-Things (IoT) and Augmented Reality (AR) with a part how to create Augmented Reality Experiences in Creo Parametric.
 According to PTC these business areas will revolutionize how products will be used and developed in the future.
 Most of all this gives new opportunities for product development and to connect the physical product with the digital product.

 - Faster digital prototype production